From Vision to Reality: The Story of the Blue Ridge Parkway

 The Completion of the Parkway: The Linn Cove Viaduct and the Final Segment

-Construction of the parkway was brought to a halt by World War II.
-But not before completing the first 50-mile segment near Roanoke, which opened in April 1939.
-They had finished approximately one-third of the parkway.
+The parkway was completed in sections, and the first 50-mile segment near Roanoke opened in April 1939.
+About one-third of the parkway was finished when World War II brought construction to a halt.
 Building resumed after the war.
-They completed the final segment of the parkway in 1987 with the construction of the iconic Linn Cove Viaduct, which is one of the world's most complicated bridges and an engineering marvel.
+The final segment of the parkway was completed in 1987 with the construction of the iconic Linn Cove Viaduct, which is one of the world's most complicated bridges and an engineering marvel.

 We hope that we’ve given you all the information you need to make the most of your day.
 Your vacation is extremely important to us so if you have any questions feel free to reach out at aloha@shakaguide.com.